Purdue Boilermakers football: Ryan Walters era (2023–2024)

 On December 13, 2022, Purdue announced that it was hiring Ryan Walters, the defensive coordinator at Illinois, to replace Brohm.
 Purdue was Walters' first head coaching position.
-In Walters’ debut, the Boilermakers fell at home, 35–39, to the Fresno State Bulldogs on September 2, 2023.
+In Walters' debut, the Boilermakers fell at home, 35–39, to the Fresno State Bulldogs on September 2, 2023.
 Purdue would go 4–8 (3–6 Big Ten) that season, tying for fourth in the Big Ten West.
 On heels of a 1–3 start to the 2024 season, Purdue fired offensive coordinator Graham Harrell.
 Pressure was mounting that Walters himself should be fired due to the team's historic poor performance throughout the season.
-After a 66–0 blowout loss to arch rival Indiana on November 30, Walters was fired the next day, December 1, ending a disastrous 1–11 (0–9 Big Ten) season.
-For his buyout, Purdue paid him $9.34 million.
+After a 66–0 blowout loss to arch rival Indiana on November 30, Walters and most of the coaching staff were fired the next day, December 1, ending a disastrous 1–11 (0–9 Big Ten) season.
+For Walters' buyout, Purdue paid him $9.34 million.

 Barry Odom era (2025–present)

 Purdue announced that it was hiring then-current University of Nevada, Las Vegas head coach Barry Odom as its next head coach on December 8, 2024.
-With wins against Ball State and Southern Illinois, Odom became the first Purdue head football coach to start their career 2-0 since Cleo A. O'Donnell in 1916, though the team has lost every game since then as of 15 November 2025, with a record of 2–9 (0–8 Big Ten).
+With wins against Ball State and Southern Illinois (FCS) at the start of the 2025 season, Odom became the first Purdue head football coach to start their career 2–0 since Cleo A. O'Donnell in 1916.
+The team then went on to lose every following game, ending the season with a record of 2–10 (0–9 Big Ten) following a 3–56 blowout loss at home to Indiana in that year's Old Oaken Bucket game.
+ESPN ranked Purdue's 2025 schedule as the third toughest in the nation, behind Wisconsin and Florida, respectively.
+Following the 2025 season there were substantial changes in the coaching staff.
+On December 8, 2025, Odom fired running back coach Lamar Conard, the last remaining staff member from the Walters era, and the offensive coach Vance Vince.
+On December 18, linebackers coach and defensive coordinator Mike Scherer was fired as well.
+On December 19, Purdue made a controversial announcement that it was re-hiring former defensive coordinator and linebackers coach Kevin Kane, who had served the Minnesota Golden Gophers for the 2025 season.
+Kane was let go from Purdue along with most of the coaching staff in 2024 following the firing of Ryan Walters.
+On December 26, Purdue announced it was hiring veteran coach Dave Steckel as senior defensive analyst.
+Steckel briefly worked with Odom when they were both on the coaching staff at Missouri.